 If following one of these career path's strikes you are something you could be passionate about, you will need to ensure you get the best maths grades that you possibly can.
 You may be considering looking into finding a maths tutor to help you achieve the grades you need.
 We can help you do just that!

 There are plenty of ways you can find a tutor online or in your local area.
 We recommend using websites like Superprof, which can find you a home tutor for face-to-face lessons near you, or try online math sessions.

 Sure, maths can get pretty complicated, but it's a lot more interesting when you look beyond the blackboard and darn useful.
 One of the many reasons you should consider learning maths with a tutor.

-Maths has a rich background which no one notices upon first glance, but teaching and learning the subject is as important in out high-tech 21st-century society as it ever was.
+Maths has a rich background which no one notices at first glance, but teaching and learning the subject is as important in our high-tech 21st-century society as it ever was.